UNO-IST-Support/GitHubClassroom_for_UNOTeachers/README.md

 ```
 git remote add origin https://github.com/Classroom/repo
 ```
-This link (the https://......) will be the link to your repository/assignment
+The link in the above command (the https://......) will be the link to your repository/assignment

 ```
 git push -u origin master